gentoo-mirror/SarahMiaOverlay/README.md

+**UPDATE april 17th '25: Still awaiting release 1.10, so yeah been keeping an eye on it but so far no news.
+No idea when it will be coming.
+May stat work early on the wiki for the 1.10 release.

-**UPDATE january 30th' 25: This repository will under go big changes when 10.10 comes out, hopefully feb-mar somewhere.
+**UPDATE january 30th '25: This repository will under go big changes when 10.10 comes out, hopefully feb-mar somewhere.
 Read below for more information.
 This will also make budgie-desktop wayland only!, stepping away from X11/xorg!**

 **UPDATE January 19th '25: Budgie-Desktop 10.9.2 ebuilds are now stable, if you run into any issue after the update from 10.8.2, first try relog, if it doesn't work then restart your system, due to change of the login session change.**